 Plan of Study

 The thesis option is strongly recommended (indeed virtually required) for students who intend to pursue the Ph.D.
 Doing a thesis is also valuable experience in any field that values good research, analysis, and writing, whether academic or professional.
-Students choosing the thesis option must present a thesis proposal to their committee by the end of the third semester.
-Following approval of the thesis proposal, you are allowed to take thesis units (GEOG 910), of which up to six may be counted towards graduation.
-Registration for thesis units must be approved by the Director of Graduate Studies.
+Students choosing the thesis option should present a thesis proposal to their committee for approval, with revisions if necessary; this should occur by the end of the second semester, especially for those planning summer fieldwork.
+Following approval of the thesis proposal, students are allowed to take up to six (6) thesis units (GEOG 910).
+Students are allowed to apply up to three (3) of independent study or other electives towards this requirement for graduation.
 Students who do not have a proposal approved by the end of the third semester may be required to take coursework to pursue the professional (non-thesis) option.

 Professional (non-thesis) Option